-If subsidence reversal activities are located at suitable locations, the accumulated land can counteract effects of sea level rise and subsidence, and maintain or increase land elevation.
-Preventing the loss of land will also preserve the opportunity for the land to be restored for tidal reconnection.
-Subsidence reversal activities in locations with current shallow subtidal elevations could prevent the net loss of opportunities for tidal restoration that is due to sea level rise.
-To prevent this net loss of tidal restoration opportunities, subsidence reversal on islands identified in this performance measure must be initiated by 2030, and then continue long-term until the land reaches the desired intertidal elevation-becoming available for tidal reconnection and subsequent tidal wetland restoration.
+If subsidence reversal activities are located at suitable locations, the accumulated land can counteract effects of sea level rise and historic subsidence, and maintain or increase land elevation.
+Recovering lost land will also preserve the opportunities for tidal reconnection.
+Subsidence reversal activities in locations with current shallow subtidal elevations could recover land for tidal restoration and prevent further losses from sea level rise.
+To recover tidal restoration opportunities, islands identified in this performance measure should initiate subsidence reversal projects by at least 2030, and then continue long-term until the land reaches the desired intertidal elevation- becoming available for tidal reconnection and subsequent tidal wetland restoration.

-2 California EcoRestore is a California Natural Resources Agency initiative (http://resources.ca.gov/ecorestore).
+&lt;sup>2 California EcoRestore is a California Natural Resources Agency initiative (http://resources.ca.gov/ecorestore).

-A 50th percentile outcome elevation model, accounting for 2.6 feet of sea level rise (OPC 2018, see methods section below), indicates that 3,500 acres of land at intertidal elevation in the Legal Delta, and 3,000 acres in Suisun Marsh, may be lost during the next ten years.
-By initiating subsidence reversal activities on 3,500 Delta acres and 3,000 acres in Suisun Marsh, the net loss of land at intertidal elevation can be prevented, and subsequently, the opportunities for future tidal reconnection and restoration can be maintained.
+The Council's landscape model (see Methods section below) indicates that from 2008 to 2019 (the decade following the passage of the Delta Reform Act of 2009), the Delta and Suisun Marsh lost 3,500 acres and 3,000 acres of land, respectively, at intertidal elevations due to subsidence and sea level rise.
+By initiating subsidence reversal activities on 3,500 Delta acres and 3,000 acres in Suisun Marsh, land that was once at intertidal elevations can be recovered, and subsequently, maintaining opportunities for future tidal reconnection and restoration.
 In order to accrete sufficient elevation at the identified locations, projects would need to accrete at least 4 centimeters per year.

 Subsidence reversal is a process that increases land elevation by halting soil oxidation and accumulating new soil material.
-Subsidence reversal activities are conservation actions that can be implemented as multi-benefit projects that support native species and natural communities.
-Subsidence reversal projects can provide habitat for migratory bird species (Shuford and Dybala 2017; Shuford et al. 2019) and support native vegetation communities.
-After suitable land elevation is reached, locations can become available for tidal reconnection and tidal wetland restoration, that in turn benefits aquatic species and native fish populations, while restoring natural geomorphic processes.
+Subsidence reversal activities are conservation actions that can be implemented as multibenefit projects that support native species and natural communities.
+Subsidence reversal projects that are managed wetlands can provide habitat for migratory bird species (Shuford and Dybala 2017, Shuford et al. 2019) and support native vegetation communities.
+After suitable land elevation is reached, locations can become available for tidal reconnection and tidal wetland restoration that in turn benefits aquatic species and native fish populations, while restoring natural geomorphic processes.